borko-rajkovic/borko-rajkovic.github.io/_posts/2022-08-30-sql-unique-vs-distinct.md

 We can notice there are multiple rows with `null` value for a `personal_id`.

-THe reasoning behind this is as follows:
+The reasoning behind this is as follows:

 > With a **UNIQUE** constraint `null` values are interpreted as **unknown**, therefore not breaking the rule of the uniqueness of the column.
 >